jsonx-org/java/binding/README.md

 ##### 4.1.4 Element Annotations

 Element annotations are used to define element bindings in JSON arrays.
 Element annotations specify the rules for parsing, marshaling and validating JSON arrays in string or Java object form.
-There are 5 element annotations:
+There are 6 element annotations:

 1. [`@ObjectElement`][#objectelement]
+1. [`@ArrayElement`][#arrayelement]
 1. [`@BooleanElement`][#booleanelement]
 1. [`@NumberElement`][#numberelement]
 1. [`@StringElement`][#stringelement]